dbursztynowski/5gc/open5gs/README.txt

   below, it is assummed that avx instruction set extension is not supported

 ==========================================
-- check mongodb compatibility and correct if needed (see above)
+- check mongodb compatibility and correct if needed (fallback to lower release)

 # ==> if $ cat /proc/cpuinfo | grep avx returns blank output on your host machine (so your host does not support avx
       instruction set extension ) then you have to change the mongodb image to be used